afritz1/OpenTESArena/README.md

 ![Preview](Preview.PNG)
 <br/>

-I'm currently catching back up to the state of the world shown in these other [preview images](samples), since the project is now using original Arena data exclusively.
-The graphics engine is in development.
+I'm currently catching back up to the state of the world shown in these other [preview images](samples) because the sprite rendering portion of the graphics engine is being redesigned.

 ## Project Details